hyoretsu/npm-packages/packages/providers/README.md

-## A collection of useful providers for Nest.js
+## A collection of useful backend providers

 If you're using `tsyringe`, be sure to use `container.registerInstance()` instead of `container.registerSingleton()` and to instantiate the classes using `new Class()` for providers that have constructors.